 While many NRSM graduate students will receive funding in the form of Research or Teaching Assistantships with their advisor(s), there are specific fellowships and grants available to specifically to self-identified students of color, McNair Scholars, and/or students from 'underrepresented groups' (e.g. students with diverse ethnic, racial, economic, and/or educational backgrounds and experiences).
 See below for more information.

-The DOVE Fellowship is administered by the University of Minnesota's Office for Diversity in Graduate Education.
-This fellowship is awarded to first-year students (U.S. citizens or permanent residents only) from traditionally under-represented groups and "diverse ethnic, racial, economic, and educational backgrounds and experiences."
+The DOVE Fellowship is awarded to first-year students (U.S. citizens or permanent residents only) from traditionally under-represented groups and "diverse ethnic, racial, economic, and educational backgrounds and experiences."
 The fellowship provides a stipend, tuition, and subsidized health insurance for one academic year.
 Applicants are encouraged to inform us if they are interested in being nominated for this award.
 We may also nominate applicants on our own, so individuals who feel that they may be competitive for this award are encouraged to submit a strong "diversity statement" (Statement #2 in the online application).
 Please read more about eligibility and requirements at the DOVE website.

 NRSM applicants who are awarded the DOVE Fellowship for their first year of study will also receive a full second year fellowship administered by the College of Food, Agricultural, and Natural Resource Sciences (CFANS).